gramjos/GetGitHubRepoNames/README.md

 ### Notes on Github's backend file tree

-- tree and blob used inter-changably
+- tree and blob used inter-changably? not sure about the previous statement. `tree` is used at the repo level, then blob for anything below
   - https://github.com/gramjos/tour_co/`blob`/master/android/settings.gradle
   - https://github.com/gramjos/tour_co/`tree`/master/android/settings.gradle
-    <br> I have the above suspicion because both links seem to result in the same end point
+    <br> I have the above suspicion because both links seem to result in the same end point <- NO!

 TODO